The Dish: Pico de Gallo For New Mexico AAA Magazine

 Artisan Farmers: On the Road in Farm Country

-Take one food producer and farming specialist: Lisa Fox of Southwest Chutney.
+Artisan Farmers: On the Road in Farm Country Take one food producer and farming specialist: Lisa Fox of Southwest Chutney.
 Add one writer: Richard Harris, author of 41 books, most of them travel guides.
 Stir, blend, and send them out to tell the story of New Mexico’s farmers.
-The resulting dish was the book Artisan Farming: Lessons, Lore, and Recipes.
+The resulting … Continue reading

 El Meze Restaurant in Taos

-I’m sitting on the patio of the new El Meze restaurant in a historic hacienda under Taos Mountain.
+Moor Flavor I’m sitting on the patio of the new El Meze restaurant in a historic hacienda under Taos Mountain.
 It’s sunset, the atmosphere is as mellow as my glass of Rioja.
-Waiters hush past carrying bowls of fried green olives stuffed with Spanish blue cheese, and steaming sopa verde piled high with mussels.
-Then chef Frederick Muller swings out of the kitchen, looking Matador sharp in his black chef coat, and shares a few words with each table.
-All I can say is: Welcome back Fred.
-It was worth waiting seven years for this.
+Waiters hush past carrying bowls of fried green olives stuffed with Spanish blue cheese, and steaming sopa verde … Continue reading

 From Seed to Plate: Cafe Pasqual’s Santa Fe